If you only quantify one thing, quantify the Cost of Delay.

 The actual calculation and prioritization are more straightforward than the explanation that brings us to this point.
 Compare jobs (three features, in this example) for each CoD component and job size using a simple table or spreadsheet (Figure 5).
 As with estimating stories, larger values reflect higher uncertainty.
 Specific instructions follow:

-1. Start by estimating the CoD parameters in columns 1,2,3, one column at a time, setting the smallest item to ‘1’.
+1. Start by estimating the CoD parameters in the first three numerical columns, one column at a time, setting the smallest item to ‘1’.
 Then determine the other jobs’ estimate relative to that job.
 Note: it’s critical to ensure each column has a ‘1’ representing the smallest item, as that normalizes the parameters against each other.

 2. Sum each component to calculate the CoD in column 5.